zleyyij/rTS_Wiki/docs/disks/clonezilla.md

     ![clonezilla-local-dev](/assets/clonezilla/clonezilla-local-dev.png)

-3. Clonezilla enumerates all available devices then asks where to store the image we are making.
+3. Clonezilla lists all devices and asks where to store the image being made.

     > Select the location to STORE the image.
 Not the disk that we are making an image of.